chellick/School_lessons/README.md

 ## How to use?

 For now on the best to start with would be my conspects at [conspects](https://github.com/chellick/School_lessons/tree/main/info/conspects).
 Which contains info for:
+Also some EGE tasks in EGE folder + useful [repo](https://github.com/voronov-nikita/EGE)
 * Linear algebra
 * Math analysis
 * Useful IT themes